 Each individual involved in providing the Winter Service shall be issued with a mobile phone to allow easy contact.
-When Winter Drivers are rostered for any given week, cognisance of this will be given when planning of their normal daily duties, ensuring that drivers can still have the ability to respond to any call to carry out a Winter Service action at short notice within the contractual response times.
+When Winter Drivers are rostered for any given week, cognisance of this will be given winter Service Plan 14 when planning of their normal daily duties, ensuring that drivers can still have the ability to respond to any call to carry out a Winter Service action at short notice within the contractual response times.